lazoulios/FirstGUI/README.md

 Experimenting with java GUI

-Will try to code using Swing although outdated to learn the basics of gui.
+No changes to be made to this file.

+@author Georgios Lazaridis